-No contribution of \$100 or more can be deposited into a campaign checking account unless the name, address, occupation and employer of the contributor is "on file" in the records of the candidate.
+No contribution of \$100 or more can be deposited into a campaign checking account unless a record of the name, address, occupation and employer of the contributor is kept by the candidate.
 Cash contributions of \$100 or more are prohibited.
 [OMC §3.12.130]

-Comment: State law requires candidates to itemize single or cumulative contributions of more than \$100 per election on their campaign statements.
+State law requires candidates to itemize single or cumulative contributions over \$100 from a single contributor on their campaign statements.
 For individuals who contribute more than \$100 in total, the contributor's name, street address, occupation and employer must be given.
 If the contributor is self-employed, the campaign must provide the name of the contributor's business.